cms-svj/t-channel_Analysis/coffea/EMJAnalysis/README.md

 # EMJAnalysis

-This repository houses the analysis code used to look for emerging jets.
+This folder houses the analysis code used to look for emerging jets.

 ## Setup Coffea Environment